-It’s been a year that many of us are eager to farewell.
-The Covid-19 pandemic has brought with it hardship, anxiety and isolation, but it has also helped us appreciate how intrinsically interdependent our lives are, and how much we miss our loved ones.
-That is why, this year, some people are returning to the waning Japanese tradition of sending new year’s cards, or nengajo (年賀状).
+It’s been a another year that many of us are eager to farewell.
+The Covid-19 pandemic has continued to bring hardship, anxiety and isolation, but it has also helped us appreciate how intrinsically interdependent our lives are, and how much we miss our loved ones.
+That is why, this year again, some people are returning to the waning Japanese tradition of sending new year’s cards, or nengajo (年賀状).

-Japanese who have spent the year refraining from traveling back to their hometowns are missing that connection, particularly during the most common time to be with family and old friends — the new year.
-To fill that gap, many are choosing to send nengajo, says new year’s card maker Futaba Co., Ltd. A survey by the company found that the number of Japanese who plan to send nengajo this season has jumped 126% from the year before.
+Japanese who have spent another year refraining from traveling back to their hometowns are missing that connection, particularly during the most common time to be with family and old friends — the new year.
+To fill that gap, many are choosing to send nengajo, says new year’s card maker Futaba Co., Ltd. A survey by the company found that the number of Japanese who plan to send nengajo at the end of 2020 jumped 126% from the year before.
 The most popular reason for choosing to send cards, rather than an online message or phone call, is their thoughtfulness and tangibility — that they physically exist and remain.

 What’s it all about?